ftntcorecse/fos-api-prom-exporter/README.md

 These three basic elements will vary greatly from deployment to deployment, and so it is up to the user to properly tune each instance of this exporter.

-The KPI for understanding "how behind" the exporter is in its polling of Fortigates, is called the **Polling Interval Saturation**.
+The KPI for understanding "how behind" the exporter is in its polling of FortiGates, is called the **Polling Interval Saturation**.

 ### Polling Interval Saturation